Mi605/hexchat-encrypt/README.md

 <b>How to use:</b>

 Enable outgoing encryption in a private dialog window with the command: <i>/enc enable</i>.
-When a encrypted message is received encryption/decryption is automatically enabled.
+When an encrypted message is received encryption/decryption is automatically enabled.
 Text changes to green.

 <i>/enc enable   - Encrypt outgoing messages on current dialog window </i><br>
 <i>/enc disable  - Disable encryption of outgoing messages on current dialog window</i> <br>